vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 This inflates method takes 3 parameters, the layout which you want to add, the parent where the layout is being added , and third a boolean to attach the root to it's parent.

-Now we have a reference of list item layout, but we know that list view recycles the views.
-Lets check the second parameter of getView to see if we already have te reference of list item.
+Now we have a reference of listitem layout, but we know that listview recycles the views.
+Lets check the second parameter of getView to see if we already have te reference of listitem.

         if(arg1==null)
         {